sillyfrog/aws-eks-fargate-alb-example/helm/README.md

 **Note**: If you doing this, the values are _base64_ encoded.
 So you must get your new values, base64 encode, and then paste them in to the edit window.
 For example: `echo "some value" | base64`

+For TLS secrets, again deleted and re-creating is the easiest way I have found.

 The pods will then need to be restarted to get the new values, there are a number of ways to do this.
 Personally I change an unused `env` to a new value using the helm configmap style deployment as per the nginx deployment in this repo.

 # Changing Clusters / "Contexts"